Chapter 2 The Pre-Travel Consultation Self-Treatable Conditions

-Children who accompany their parents on trips to high-risk destinations may be expected to have TD as well.
-There is no reason to withhold antibiotics from children who contract TD.
+Children who accompany their parents on trips to high-risk destinations can contract TD as well.
+There is no reason to withhold antibiotics from children who contract TD unless they have drug allergies, are taking medications that may interact with the antibiotic, or there is a strong suspicion that the illness is viral.
 In older children and teenagers, treatment recommendations for TD follow those for adults, with possible adjustments in the dose of medication.
-Macrolides such as azithromycin are considered first-line antibiotic therapy in children, although some experts now use short-course fluoroquinolone therapy (despite its not being FDA-approved for this indication in children) for travelers aged <18 years.
+Among younger children, macrolides such as azithromycin are considered first-line antibiotic therapy, although some experts now use short-course fluoroquinolone therapy (despite its not being FDA-approved for this indication in children) for travelers aged <18 years.
 Rifaximin is approved for use in children aged ≥12 years.

-Infants and younger children with TD are at higher risk for developing dehydration, which is best prevented by the early use of ORS.
-Breastfed infants should continue to nurse on demand, and bottle-fed infants can continue to drink their formula.
-Older infants and children may eat a regular diet, depending on the level of their appetite while they are ill.
-Infants in diapers are at risk for developing a painful, eczematous rash on their buttocks in response to the liquid stool.
-Hydrocortisone cream will quickly improve this rash.
-More information about diarrhea and dehydration is discussed in Chapter 7, Traveling Safely with Infants and Children.
+Infants and younger children with TD are at higher risk for developing dehydration, which is best prevented by the early initiation of oral rehydration.
+Breastfed infants should continue to nurse on demand, and bottle-fed infants can continue to drink formula.
+Older infants and children should be encouraged to eat and may consume a regular diet.
+Children in diapers are at risk for developing diaper rash on their buttocks in response to the liquid stool.
+Barrier creams, such as zinc oxide or petrolatum, could be applied at the onset of diarrhea to help prevent and treat rash.
+More information about diarrhea and dehydration is discussed in Chapter 7, Traveling Safely with Infants & Children.

 - Adachi JA, Jiang ZD, Mathewson JJ, Verenkar MP, Thompson S, Martinez-Sandoval F, et al. Enteroaggregative Escherichia coli as a major etiologic agent in traveler’s diarrhea in 3 regions of the world.
 Clin Infect Dis.
 2001 Jun 15;32(12):1706–9.